skiphansen/pano_z80/README.md

 CBIOS supports four 241K 8 inch SSSD floppies and two 4mb hard disks.
 Z80pack disk images have an extension of ".dsk".

-Since the Pano_z80 I/O system implements I/O ports as defined by the z80pack
-project's drivea.dsk disk images may be booted directly.
+Since the Pano_z80 I/O system implements the I/O ports as defined by the z80pack project's drivea.dsk the disk images may be booted directly.

 The Multicomp project uses one image file per system which emulates 16 8mb CP/M hard disks (A: to P:).
 Multicomp disk images have an extension of ".img".